 The mechanism used to perform this is Output Management in S/4HANA but even if you are not familiar with this you will find these the description below very easy to follow, thanks to the simple Fiori user-interfaces.

 Note: Some aspects of Output Management are not yet supported.
 So if the administration of the notification emails is very important for your organization (such as resending mails that failed to transmit), then you should wait for a future release when the administration is improved.
+Do not use this capability if it is a prerequisite for a go live, and please contact the author of this blog if you intend to try this for scenarios other than procurement.

 Steps to activating email (SMTP) notifications in the S/4HANA Cloud release